Skip to main content

 AverageAverages all values along each ray — produces a radiograph-like image

-Use a sagittal clipping plane to expose the intercondylar notch when planning ACL femoral tunnels.
+Use a sagittal crop to expose the intercondylar notch when planning ACL femoral tunnels.

 Anatomical Views